Donte DiVincenzo: New York Knicks (2023–2024)

 On July 8, 2023, DiVincenzo signed with the New York Knicks.
 He agreed to a four-year, $50 million deal with the Knicks.
 He joined Villanova teammates Jalen Brunson and Josh Hart.
 On March 25, 2024, DiVincenzo scored a career-high 40 points in a 124–99 victory over the Detroit Pistons.
 During this game, he also scored 11 three-pointers, setting a new Knicks franchise record for three-pointers in a single game.
 He finished the season with a franchise single-season record 283 three point shots made.

-On April 22, 2024, DiVincenzo put up 19 points, including the game-winning three-pointer, in the Knicks' 104–101 victory in Game 2 of the first round of the playoffs against the Philadelphia 76ers.
+On April 22, 2024, DiVincenzo put up 19 points, including the game-winning three-pointer, in the Knicks' 104–101 victory in game 2 of the first round of the playoffs against the Philadelphia 76ers.
 In the second round against the Indiana Pacers, DiVincenzo set an NBA record for most three point shots made in a playoff game 7 (9).
 His 6 in the second half also set a game 7 record for threes in a half.
 Both records were tied by Buddy Hield on May 4, 2025.
 Ironically, Divincenzo's role on the 2015–16 Villanova Wildcats men's basketball team that won the national title was to impersonate Hield for the scout team.
-The Knicks were eliminated in seven games despite a 39-point performance from DiVincenzo in a 130–109 Game 7 loss.
+The Knicks were eliminated in seven games despite a 39-point performance from DiVincenzo in a 130–109 game 7 loss.

 Minnesota Timberwolves (2024–present)

-On October 2, 2024, DiVincenzo, Keita Bates-Diop, Julius Randle, and one lottery protected first–round pick were traded to the Minnesota Timberwolves as part of a three-team trade with the Charlotte Hornets in which Charlotte received, via sign and trade, DaQuan Jeffries, Charlie Brown Jr., Duane Washington Jr., three second-round picks and financial compensation.
+On October 2, 2024, DiVincenzo, Keita Bates-Diop, Julius Randle, and one lottery protected first–round pick were traded to the Minnesota Timberwolves as part of a three-team trade with the Charlotte Hornets in which Charlotte received, via sign-and-trade, DaQuan Jeffries, Charlie Brown Jr., Duane Washington Jr., three second-round picks and financial compensation.
 The Knicks acquired Karl-Anthony Towns and the draft rights to James Nnaji.

+DiVincenzo started all 82 games for the Timberwolves during the 2025–26 season, recording averages of 12.2 points, 4.1 rebounds, and 3.8 assists.
+In Game 4 of the 2026 first round, Divincenzo tore his Achilles after an awkward landing in the first quarter, ruling him out for the remainder of the playoffs and likely the ensuing season.